Strizalkouski/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is a function?
 What are they used for?

 2. What is the difference between `==` and `===`?
+`==` will compare two items and try to make a conversion.  `===` compares two items and is literal, with no conversion so 'm'=='M' is true however 'm' === 'M' is false.

 3. What is the difference between global and local scope variables?
+Global scope is for your entirety of your code.
+Local scope is contained to within the function it is declared for.
+Example:

+x=0;

+function dogTreat(){
+x=1;
+                   }
+The x=1 is a LOCAL variable.
+The x=0 is a global.

 4. What is a boolean value?
+boolean logic returns a value of True OR False.

 5. What is an array?
+An array is a collection of slots which contain data i.e. Strings, Numbers, Boolean, which can be accessed beginning with slot 0 and going up to as many items as the array contains.

 ### Exercises